 -A massive mutual distaste between himself and High Overlord Chaos.

--A shared animosity to many of his fellow causal analysts, particularly Maryl Vink.
+-A shared animosity to many of his fellow causal analysts, particularly Maryl Vink, the utter bitch.